 Sarcoma is a general term for a broad group of cancers that begin in the bones & soft tissues, muscle. nerves, fat and blood vessels.
 In the early stages, sarcomas do not usually cause symptoms.
 As sarcomas can grow anywhere in the body, symptoms depend on the location of cancer.
 Treatments include surgery, radiotherapy, chemotherapy, targeted therapy, and proton beam therapy.
 Get verified second opinions from OncoConnect’s curated list of international Oncologists.

 Sarcoma is a type of cancer that can occur in various locations of your body.
 It is a general term for a broad group of cancers that begin in the bones and in soft tissues ( soft tissues sarcomas).
 They develop in supporting tissues of the body, which include tissues such as muscle. nerves, fat and blood vessels.

-In the early stages sarcomas do not usually cause symptoms.
+In the early stages, sarcomas do not usually cause symptoms.
 As sarcomas can grow anywhere in the body, symptoms depend on the location of cancer.
-The main symptoms include: a lump that’s painless at first, pain or soreness as the lump grows and presses against nerves and muscles.
+The main symptoms include a lump that’s painless at first.
+Pain or soreness starts s the lump grows and presses against nerves and muscles.

 The main types of sarcomas are:

 - Leiomyosarcoma: It is the most common type of soft tissues sarcoma, These develop from smooth muscle cells.
-This is the type of muscles that you do not control.
+This is the type of muscle that you do not control.